Abdulkader-Safi/Abdulkader-Safi/README.md

     💬   Ask me about React.js, NestJS, Typescript, React Native, NeoVim and Linux 📫   Reach me at safi.abdulkader@gmail.com

+---

+#### Open Source project working on right now

+1. [Easy Toast](https://github.com/Abdulkader-Safi/Abdulkader-Safi.git) - a easy to use toast system for web developers built to be used with Vanilla JS or HTMX just include the JS and css files and start showing toast to users

+---

 ![](https://komarev.com/ghpvc/?username=Abdulkader-Safi&abbreviated=true)

 ### 😺 Github Status